Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

     ## $ calories          <int> 81, 61, 59, 47, 48, 48, 48, 47, 68, 141, 99, 76, 73,…
     ## $ step_total        <int> 373, 160, 151, 0, 0, 0, 0, 0, 250, 1864, 676, 360, 2…

-it appears to be in character type after conversion, so i will Convert “activity_hour” to a proper datetime object and extract the time component into a new column “activity_time”
+I converted “activity_hour” to a proper datetime object and extracted the time component into a new column named “activity_time” since it appeared to be in character type after conversion.

 ``` r
 intensities_calories_steps$activity_hour <- parse_date_time(intensities_calories_steps$activity_hour, orders = "ymd H:M:S")